 I started My Health Engineer with the goal of making lifelong health the default.
 We create clear, evidence-based education, practical systems, and self-guided tools that help people make sustainable changes, without fads or all-or-nothing rules.

-We use plain language, simple frameworks, and an assess → target → reassess rhythm so you can keep moving forward.
+We use plain language, simple frameworks, and an assess → target → reassess systems approach so you can keep moving forward.
 Progress over perfection, always.

 I build resources I wish more people had: books now, courses and community next.
 Everything is tested for clarity, usefulness, and privacy, updated as the science evolves, and measured against one standard.
 Does this help you make changes you can keep?